 Notre Dame football hangs on to beat Florida State in overtime

-The storybook ending would have wound up with McKenzie Milton being raised on the shoulders of his Florida State teammates with the late, great Bobby Bowden smiling down on them.
+The storybook script writers would have had McKenzie Milton raised on the shoulders of his Florida State teammates with the late, great Bobby Bowden smiling down on them.

-But Sunday at Doak Campbell Stadium wasn't a storybook night.
+But Sunday at Doak Campbell Stadium wasn't a storybook kind of night for the home team.
 It was a Notre Dame business trip that started on the arm of its own graduate transfer quarterback's arm and ended on the foot of a senior who started a comeback tour of a senior season in fine form.

 No. 9 Notre Dame hung on to beat Florida State 41-38 on Jonathan Doerer's 41-yard field goal in overtime.